bigwhoop/lyme/README.md

 ### Writing your own plugins

 You can register plugins (plain objects) with callback functions which are invoked on various events.

+`onPreInit(object $editor, object options)`
+Called before the editor is initialized, and all the options had been assembled.

+`onPostInit(string markup, string html)`
+Called after the editor was initialized.

 `onGetMarkup() string`
 Called when LYME is initialized.
 The returned string will overwrite the `markup` option.